han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 ```
 ![image](https://github.com/han-nguyen97/8weeksqlchallenge/assets/83593831/7ceebcd6-406f-4a59-8598-c4271654b9a8)

-WITH clause: This part creates a temporary table called menu_sales by combining two tables sales and menu.
+- WITH clause: This part creates a temporary table called menu_sales by combining two tables sales and menu.
 The DENSE_RANK() assigns a rank to each order for each customer based on order_date.
 The earliest purchase from each customer gets a rank 1.
-If there is more than 1 purchase per date per customer, all of the orders from that customer get the same number.
+If there is more than 1 purchase per date per customer, all of the orders from that customer get the same number.<br>
-SELECT statement: Specifies the columns that will be presented in the final result.
-It includes customer_id and product_name
+- SELECT statement: Specifies the columns that will be presented in the final result.
+It includes customer_id and product_name.<br>
-WHERE clause: Filters the result to include only rows with rank equals to 1.
+- WHERE clause: Filters the result to include only rows with rank equals to 1.
 This ensures that only the first item from the menu on the first order date will be shown.

 **4. What is the most purchased item on the menu and how many times was it purchased by all customers?**
 ```sql